-Note: Linksys[TM] only supports up to 253 nodes on a router.
-This is why it is called a Router/Switch, because there are WAN functions like a router as well as having a 4-port LAN switch.
+NOTE: LinksysTM supports up to 253 nodes on a router.
+This is why it is called a Router/Switch because there are WAN functions like a router as well as having a 4-port LAN switch.
 It also does not support simultaneous forward and DHCP.